Zungeni Mountain skirmish: Background

-Following the discovery of diamonds in Southern Africa, it became British policy to expand and consolidate their influence in the region.
-The High Commissioner for Southern Africa, Sir Henry Bartle Frere, viewed the independent Zulu Kingdom, bordering the British colonies of Natal and Transvaal, as a possible threat and sought an excuse to declare war and annex it.
-After failing to use a boundary dispute as a means of forcing the Zulu king Cetshwayo into war, Frere seized upon a July 1878 legal dispute.
-Two wives of the Zulu chief Sihayo kaXongo had fled to Natal, an armed band, led by his sons, entered the colony to retrieve them for execution.

-In December 1878 Frere mobilised British troops on the borders of Zululand and presented Cetshwayo with an ultimatum, requiring him to turn over Sihayo's sons and the renegade Swazi prince Mbilini waMswati, who had raided into the Transvaal, and pay a fine of cattle.
-He also demanded wholesale changes to the Zulu system of government; including limits on the use of the death penalty, the requirement for judicial trials, supervision of the state by a British official, admission of Christian missionaries and the abolition of the Zulu social/army system known as iButho.
-The ultimatum was harsh, demanding radical change in the Zulu way of life, and it was intended by Frere that Cetshwayo would reject it.

-The iButho system, established by Shaka, separated men into age-grouped regiments based in barracks spread across the country which served as focal points of royal authority and a pool of labour in peacetime.
+The British High Commissioner for Southern Africa, Sir Henry Bartle Frere, sought to annex the independent Zulu Kingdom as part of a plan to form a confederation of colonies in southern Africa.
+Frere seized upon a legal dispute in July 1878 involving Zulu chief Sihayo kaXongo.
+Two of the chief's wives had left him and escaped across the border into the British Colony of Natal.
+Sihayo's sons then led an armed band into the colony that retrieved the women for execution.
+In December 1878, Frere mobilised British troops on the borders of Zululand and presented Cetshwayo with an ultimatum whose terms required the turning over of Sihayo's sons, changes to the Zulu judicial system, the admission of Christian missionaries and the abolition of the Zulu social/army system known as iButho.
+(Note: The iButho system, established by Shaka, separated men into age-grouped regiments based in barracks spread across the country, which served as focal points of royal authority and a pool of labour in peacetime.
 When granted permission by the king to marry, around age 40, the men were released to the control of local chiefs, but remained liable for recall as a form of reserve.
-In times of war they were called up to form the royal army, though some chiefs kept back men for their own use.
+In times of war, they were called up to form the royal army, though some chiefs retained men for their own use.)
+The ultimatum demanded radical change in the Zulu way of life, and it was intended by Frere that Cetshwayo would reject it.